WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation: Experiments

-\paragraph{\textbf{Improvements of framework training time}} To further analyze the improvements in training time brought by our WeakTr framework, we conduct experiments to display training time in Tab.~\ref{tab:time}.
-On one hand, WeakTr introduces the AAF module for end-to-end training, so the CAM generation phase takes 20 minutes longer than MCTformer.
+To further analyze the improvements in training time brought by WeakTr framework, we conduct experiments to display training time in Table~\ref{tab:time_comp}.
+On the one hand, WeakTr introduces the AAF module for end-to-end training, so the CAM generation phase takes 20 minutes longer than MCTformer.
 On the other hand, WeakTr's online retraining saves more than 2/3 of the time compared to MCTformer's CAM refinement and retraining.
-Overall, the WeakTr framework takes more than 60\% less time than MCTformer and has a total speed improvement of 2.6 times.
+Overall, the WeakTr takes more than 60\% less time than MCTformer and has a total speed improvement of 2.6 times.